 Equity Risk Premium

-Equity risk premium on the market (also called market risk premium) is an input in the capital asset pricing model (CAPM).
-According to the CAPM, required rate return on a stock equals risk-free interest rate plus the product of beta coefficient and market (equity) risk premium.
+Equity risk premium is an important input in determination of a company's cost of equity under the capital asset pricing model (CAPM) and its stock valuation.
+As per CAPM, required rate return on a stock equals risk-free interest rate plus the equity risk premium on the stock.
+Equity risk premium on an individual stock is the product of beta coefficient and market (equity) risk premium.

 Risk-free interest rate is the rate of return on securities that are assumed to be risk-free.
-Return on long-term government securities is normally considered risk-free.
+Return on long-term government securities is considered risk-free.

 During 2012, S&P 500 increased from 1,257.60 to 1,426.19.
 The relevant risk-free rate is the rate of return on 10-year US bonds, and it equals 1.8%.
 Find the equity risk premium on the market.
 Assume beta coefficient of Microsoft (NYSE: MSFT) is 1.1, calculate the individual equity premium of its stock.